selagroup/HTMLJS_MUSIC_CATALOG_LAB/README.md

 - After you have id, use the ``getArtistById`` function to get the artist and pre populate the form with artist fetched from the api.
 - The ``getArtistById`` should be refactored to fetch the artists from the api.

-- refactor the ``updateArtist`` function to make a PUT request to api. it should be similar to
+- refactor the ``updateArtist`` function to make a PUT request to api. it should be similar to the config object you used for the POST request only the method should be PUT

 - When the id parameter is passed to the form page, a submit should invoke the Update function and when there is no id it should use the add function.